How to Involve Your Partner in Your Pelvic Floor Therapy

 Involving your partner in your pelvic floor therapy may improve your outcomes and your relationship.

-Here are some ways you can involve your partner in your pelvic floor physical or occupational therapy:
+Here are some ways you can involve your partner in your pelvic floor physical therapy:

 Start Talking About Your Experience.